JacksonKearl/vscode-c-cpp-perf-tooling/README.md

 # c-cpp-perf-tools

-This extensions brings gperftools output inline into the VS Code editor, providing both a line by line heatmap as well as per-function runtime statistics.
+This extension brings `gperftools` output inline into the VS Code editor, providing both a line by line heatmap as well as per-function runtime statistics.

 ## Features